Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Pricing and Value for Money

 Adobe Acrobat Sign starts at $14.99/month per user and includes envelope limits on lower tiers.
 For a small business that already pays for Adobe Creative Cloud or Acrobat, there may be bundled access — but standalone, Adobe Sign is not a budget-friendly option.
-GoSign's Free Forever plan at $0 with unlimited sends is a fundamentally different value proposition for a small business that doesn't need Adobe's PDF editing suite alongside its signing tool.
+GoSign's Free plan at $0 (10 documents a month, one user) — with Unlock adding unlimited sends at $9/month — is a fundamentally different value proposition for a small business that doesn't need Adobe's PDF editing suite alongside its signing tool.

 If your team is already embedded in the Adobe ecosystem and uses Acrobat for PDF creation and editing, the bundled access to Adobe Sign may justify the cost.
 If you're evaluating e-signature tools on their own merits, GoSign's pricing is significantly more accessible.